Agrarsense

 Collision sensor

+Collision sensor is created automatically for each Vehicle.
 Collision sensor runs enterily on the CPU and adds minor CPU load.

 Collision sensor publishes its Collision data into ROS topic, if ROS is connected.